mikessh/vdjtools-doc/sphinx/preprocess.rst

 Performs frequency-based correction to eliminate erroneous clonotypes.
 Searches the sample for clonotype pairs that differ by one, two ... (up to specified depth) mismatches.
-In case the ratio of smallest to largest clonotype abundances is lower than the threshold specified as ``ratio ^ number_of_mismatches`` correction is performed.
-Largest clonotype in pair increases its abundance by the read count of the smaller one and the smaller one is discarded.
+In case the ratio of smallest to largest clonotype sizes is lower than the threshold specified as ``ratio ^ number_of_mismatches`` correction is performed.
+Largest clonotype in pair increases its size by the read count of the smaller one and the smaller one is discarded.
 Note that the original sample is not changed during correction, so all comparisons are performed with original count values and erroneous clonotypes are only removed after search procedure is finished.
 It is also possible to restrict correction to